sophongo/sophdoc/docs/en/docs/ghippo/install/gm-gateway.md

-# Use Guomi Gateway to proxy DCE 5.0
+# Use Guomi Gateway to proxy AI platform

-Follow the steps below to configure the Guomi Gateway for DCE 5.0.
+Follow the steps below to configure the Guomi Gateway for AI platform.

 ## Software Introduction